data-forge/data-forge-js/README.md

 This is why, in the following example, the final data frame is captured after all operations are applied:

-	var df = new dataForge.DataFrame(config).setIndex("Col3").dropColumn("Col3");
+	var df = new dataForge.DataFrame(config).setIndex("Col3").dropColumns("Col3");

 Consider an alternate structure:

 	var df1 = new dataForge.DataFrame(config);
 	var df2 = df1.setIndex("Col3");
-	var df3 = df2.dropColumn("Col3");
+	var df3 = df2.dropColumns("Col3");

 Here *df1*, *df2* and *df3* are separate data-frames with the results of the previous operations applied.
 These data-frames are all immutable and cannot be changed.
 Any function that transforms a data-frame returns a new and independent data frame.
 If you are not used to this sort of thing, it may require some getting used to!

 # Lazy Evaluation

-todo:
 Lazy evaluation in Data-Forge is implemented through *iterators*.

-todo: move the examples of manually iteration here.
-todo: how do we get an iterator.
-todo: there are constraints on what the iterators can return.
+An iterator is retrieved from a data-frame, series or index by calling `getIterator`.
+A new and distinct iterator is created each time `getIterator` is called.

+For example:

+	var iterator = dataFrame.getIterator();

+Or

+	var iterator = series.getIterator();

+Or

+	var iterator = index.getIterator();

+An iterator can be used to traverse a sequence and extract each index + value pair in turn.

+	var iterator = something.getIterator();
+	while (iterator.moveNext()) {
+		var pair = iterator.getCurrent();
+		var index
+		// do something with the row/value.
+	}

-A data-frame can be created from an iterable:
+A data-frame can be created from an function that returns an iterator.
+This is the primary mechanism that supports creation of a pipeline of lazy DataFrames.

-	var df = new dataForge.DataFrame({ rows: someIterable});

-The optional index, can also be an iterable:

 	var df = new dataForge.DataFrame({
-		rows: someIterable,
-		index: someOtherIterable
+		iterable: function () {
+			return ... some iterator ...
+		},
 	});

-A series can also be created from iterables:
+A series can also be created from a function that returns an iterator:

 	var series = new dataForge.Series({
-		rows: someIterable,
-		index: someOtherIterable
+		iterable: function () {
+			return ... some iterator ...
+		},
 	});

-todo: show how lazy evaluation makes it possible to work with very large files.

 # Data exploration and visualization